mne-tools/mne-connectivity/CONTRIBUTING.md

 # Making a Release

+If the procedure is followed correctly, there is no need to set any version information manually.
+Rather, [`setuptools_scm`](https://setuptools-scm.readthedocs.io/en/latest/) will dynamically determine the version number based on the git tags.

+## Releasing a major-minor version

 1. In the `gh-pages` branch, create a commit with the documentation from `stable/` copied to a new folder named with the major-minor version number of the current version (e.g., `0.7/`).

 2. Create a pull request to the `main` branch with the following changes: